 Here’s our guide to the best things to do in Hong Kong.

-Hong Kong is home to some quality dining (shocker), but knowing where to get your mitts on the good stuff isn’t as easy as you’d think.
-You may expect great fare to practically rain from the sky, but, in reality, hunting down the best chow in town requires a local’s knowledge and the bravery to bite into things when you have very little idea what’s inside (but hey, this is basically China, dammit, so man up already.).
-Hong Kong’s best restaurants range from the upmarket, to the very authentic (read: plastic tables, questionable meats, bulk mems).
+Hong Kong is home to some quality dining, but knowing where to get your mitts on the good stuff isn’t as easy as you’d think.
+You may expect great fare to practically rain from the sky, but, in reality, hunting down the best chow in town requires a local’s knowledge and the bravery to bite into things when you have very little idea what’s inside.
+Hong Kong’s best restaurants range from the upmarket, to the very authentic (read: plastic tables and questionable meats).

 If you’re keen to go all out you have to visit Mott 32.
-This low-lit, very chic restaurant in central HK occupies the basement of a bank and has a suitably cool East-meets-West menu of modernized Chinese fare.
-Do try the Hong Kong iced tea.
+This low-lit, very chic restaurant in central HK occupies the basement of a bank and has a suitably cool east-meets-west menu of modernized Chinese fare.
+Be sure to try the Hong Kong iced tea and shredded peking duck spring rolls.

 Ho Lee Fook

 Two- Michelin starred Duddell’s is well worth a visit if only to experience the cosmopolitan Hong Kong style this place exudes.
-The fit out is seriously beautiful, with two levels of art-adorned walls and a garden terrace, it’s certainly not cheap, but the dim sum is excellent and the brunch is a corker.
+The fit out is seriously beautiful, with two levels of art-adorned walls and a garden terrace, it’s certainly not cheap, but the dim sum is excellent and the weekend brunch (with free-flowing Veuve Clicquot) is a corker.

 Square Dim Sum

-Due to its bog ol’ expat scene (glug, glug), Hong Kong is stuffed with bars and has a thriving bar culture.
+Due to its ever-expanding expat scene, Hong Kong is stuffed with excellent watering holes and has a thriving bar culture.
 If bending an elbow is your thing you’ll be in good company here.

 Bar De Luxe